 Being large cats, Maine Coons do need upsizing in some of the usual items needed for good cat care.

 A large size litter box is very important, with high sides.
 If enclosed, it needs to be even larger to let their long fluffy tails stay clear.
-If you are looking for an awesome option, the Automatic Litter-Robot III Open Air is supersized for Maine Coons, and provides a throne like no other.
+If you are looking for an awesome option, the Automatic Litter-Robot III Open Air is supersized for Maine Coons and provides a throne-like with no other.

-Good quality food is necessary for good health, regardless of cat breed.
+Good quality food is necessary for good health, regardless of the cat breed.
 Cats need a diet high in protein.
-Although a Maine Coon is larger, it does not need much more than a medium size cat, so do watch the calories and don’t necessarily provide an ever-full food dish.
-An automatic feeder for dry food can be a good way to keep the basic nutrition provided in a timely portioned manner, with wet food provided as an interative experience.
+Although a Maine Coon is larger, it does not need much more than a medium-size cat, so do watch the calories and don’t necessarily provide an ever-full food dish.
+An automatic feeder for dry food can be a good way to keep the basic nutrition provided in a timely portioned manner, with wet food provided as an interactive experience.

-Annual health checks, vaccinations and boosters as recommended by breeder and/or Veterinarian will help keep your Maine Coon healthy and low maintenance.
-Pet insurance maybe worth considering as an investment in your cats care.
+Annual health checks, vaccinations and boosters as recommended by the breeder and/or Veterinarian will help keep your Maine Coon healthy and low maintenance.
+Pet insurance may be worth considering as an investment in your cat's cares.

-Regular grooming your long haired beauty is needed.
-Good training when young makes this an easy and pleasurable task to cond with your kitten and cat, and if done regularly, it is no more maintancne for a Maine Coon than for any longer haired cat.
+Regular grooming your long-haired beauty is needed.
+Good training when young makes this an easy and pleasurable task to cond with your kitten and cat, and if done regularly, it is no more maintenance for a Maine Coon than for any longer haired cat.

 Playtime, especially for indoor cats.
-Ample toys, contempo cat towers and platforms for climbing and leaping, and your time to play for atleast 15 mintues a day, is invaluable in keeping your cat low maintenance and happy.
+Ample toys, Contempo cat towers and platforms for climbing and leaping, and your time to play for at least 15 minutes a day, is invaluable in keeping your cat low maintenance and happy.
 It reinforces your bond and joy with your cat and also helps expend the energy that all cats have.
 A Maine Coon loves to play and is always a kitten at heart, so this is a delightful aspect of the breed, and essential for all cats.

 Maine Coon Health issues

-Like most pure cat breeds, Maine Coons are prone to suffering from a number of health problems specific to the breed, and often these are genetically inherited.
+Like most pure cat breeds, Maine Coons are prone to suffering from several health problems specific to the breed, and often these are genetically inherited.

 A fun fact!
 Most cat breeds reach maturity around the age of 8-12 months.
 However, that’s not the case with Mine Coon cats.
 Not only do they grow bigger than other domestic kitties, but they also grow slower.
 Regardless of its gender, it will keep growing for years.
 Some Maine Coons reach their maximum growth around the age of 3.
 Others will keep growing even beyond that.